-Since signing of the Letter of Intent, a Technical Services Agreement was signed with Wood Australia Pty Ltd on 21 April, 2022, providing for terms and conditions between GMG and Wood for services to be provided by Wood.

-A Letter of Intent was earlier signed with Bosch (news release 25 October 2021) for the design and delivery of targeted G+AI Battery manufacturing plants.
+A Technical Services Agreement was signed with Wood Australia Pty Ltd on April 21, 2022, providing for terms and conditions between GMG and Wood for services by Wood to enable graphene production scale up.
+A Letter of Intent was signed with Bosch (news release October 25, 2021) for the design and delivery of targeted commercial G+AI Battery manufacturing plants.
 GMG and Wood will work in collaboration with Bosch to create an aligned production process from graphene manufacturing through to final G+AI Battery products across the Company's facilities.